 HMPG has been extensively explored in various studies.
-For a comprehensive overview of the research, see \cite{Harko2020}.
-In this concise introduction, we summarize the primary research directions pursued under this theory.
+For a comprehensive overview of this research, see \cite{Harko2020}.
+In this concise introduction, we summarize the primary research directions pursued within this framework.
 It's important to emphasize that HMPG has been analyzed across various scales and gravitational regimes.
-In cosmological contexts, the theory demonstrates strong consistency with observational data \cite{Boehmer2013, Lima2016, Capozziello2013}.
+In cosmological contexts, the theory shows strong consistency with observational data \cite{Boehmer2013, Lima2016, Capozziello2013}.
 When applied to galactic scales, HMPG effectively models rotation curves with significantly reduced reliance on dark matter \cite{Capozziello2013a} and also addresses the virial mass discrepancies observed in galaxy clusters \cite{Capozziello13}.
-Additionally, the theory is in agreement with observations within the solar system \cite{Leanizbarrutia2017}.
-The applicability of HMPG in the weak field regime was tested using a parameterized post-Newtonian formalism \cite{Dyadina2019, Dyadina_2022}.
+Furthermore, the theory is in agreement with observations within the solar system \cite{Leanizbarrutia2017}.
+The applicability of HMPG in the weak-field regime has been tested using the parameterized post-Newtonian formalism \cite{Dyadina2019, Dyadina_2022}.
 The reliability of the theory was further confirmed by its application to stronger gravitational fields, such as in binary pulsars \cite{Dyadina2018, Avdeev2020}.
 Additionally, the physical characteristics of neutron, Bose-Einstein condensate, and quark stars were explored in HMPG \cite{Danil2017}.
-In the strong field limit, the static spherically symmetric black hole solution was obtained numerically \cite{Danila2019}.
-The possibility to derive stable spherically symmetric analytical solutions within HMPG was discussed \cite{Bronnikov2020}.
-Besides, accretion onto a static spherically symmetric black hole in the HMPG was investigated \cite{Dyadina_2024}.
-Also, in a number of works, a generalized version of the HMPG was considered \cite{Rosa2017, Rosa20, Rosa2021}.
+In the strong-field limit, static spherically symmetric black hole solutions were obtained numerically \cite{Danila2019}, and the possibility of deriving stable spherically symmetric analytical solutions within HMPG has been discussed \cite{Bronnikov2020}.
+Moreover, accretion onto a static spherically symmetric black hole in the HMPG was investigated \cite{Dyadina_2024}.
+In addition, in a number of works, a generalized version of the HMPG was considered \cite{Rosa2017, Rosa20, Rosa2021}.